libp2p/docs/content/concepts/addressing.md

 Flexible networks need flexible addressing systems.
 Since libp2p is designed to work across a wide variety of networks, we need a way to work with a lot of different addressing schemes in a consistent way.

 A `multiaddress` (often abbreviated `multiaddr`), is a convention for encoding multiple layers of addressing information into a single "future-proof" path structure.
+It [defines][spec_multiaddr] human-readable and machine-optimized encodings of common transport and overlay protocols and allows many layers of addressing to be combined and used together.

 For example: `/ip4/127.0.0.1/udp/1234` encodes two protocols along with their essential addressing information.
 The `/ip4/127.0.0.1` informs us that we want the `127.0.0.1` loopback address of the IPv4 protocol, and `/udp/1234` tells us we want to send UDP packets to port `1234`.